Clearwater River (British Columbia): Access

 Clearwater River Road starts in Clearwater and extends north along the west bank of the Clearwater River for 38 km to the confluence with the Mahood River.
 This road is seldom out of sight of the Clearwater River and can even be closed in May or June due to high water.
 This road is usually maintained by its users and is rough and slow.
 A high clearance vehicle is recommended.
 The Kettle, a major rapid, is reached by an unsigned trail at km 8.0.
 Sabre Tooth Rapids are below the road at km 21.1.
 Another unsigned trail starts at km 32.6 and leads to a beach on the river with White Horse Bluff opposite.
 At the end of the road, a trail leads to Sylvia Falls, 3.5 km up the Mahood River.

+2023 update - A major washout in July 2020 has closed the Clearwater River Road at km 11.4.
+The rest of the road to the Mahood River is accessible by mountain bike or on foot.
+BC Parks is assessing the repairs and the cost is well over $1 million.
+The road will remain closed to vehicles for the foreseeable future.